LS-Shikano/BwCloud_Server_Setup/README.md

 This project uses ansible to automate the set up of a server hosting an OTree web application.

-**To do:**
-- test update_project.yml.
-Maybe someone else can do that to get to know ansible?

 ## General remarks